 see the puffin in Iceland summer

-Hiking: As long as the snow holds off, Iceland’s hiking trails should all be open in the month of September, which makes it an excellent time to go on an adventure.
+As long as the snow holds off, Iceland’s hiking trails should all be open in the month of September, which makes it an excellent time to go on an adventure.
 With little rain and mild temperatures, visitors will find slightly less muddy conditions and beautiful weather than other times of the year.
 Consider exploring the nature reserves like Hornstrandir in the Westfjords or Þórsmörk in the Highlands for breathtaking landscapes and wildlife.

 a gear guide to the iceland highland

-Road Trip the Ring Road: One of the best things to do in Iceland is take a road trip around the Ring Road, also known as Route 1.
-You can easily start in the capital of Reykjavik and circumnavigate the entire country in a perfect circle, seeing some of the most beautiful sites like waterfalls and black sand beaches along the way.
-Notable stops include the stunning south coast, with its iconic waterfalls like Seljalandsfoss and Skógafoss, and the dramatic landscapes of the Reykjanes Peninsula.
+One of the best things to do in Iceland is to drive the Ring Road, also known as Route 1.
+Start your adventure in Reykjavík and circle the island, chasing some of Iceland´s most beautiful sights from waterfalls to black sand beaches and beyond.
+Notable stops along the way include the south coast with its iconic waterfalls Seljalandsfoss and Skógafoss, the geothermal area near Lake Mývatn and the town of Akureyri.

 Driving a rental car in Iceland